 Jovaughn Hannah 6-4 Fr Mt.
 Clemens: Hannah and the Clem showed some character against Peoria, coming back to make it a competitive second half after an abomination of a first stanza which saw them score three points.
 For his part Hannah started to look like the AAU prospect we knew when he began going downhill and getting to the hole.
 That’s when he’s at his best, harnessing his aggression, spinning, slicing, contorting and finishing; not settling for three-pointers and Sprewell-lite pull-ups.
 He has the tools and motor to be a serious defender, but playing on top of Mt.
 Clemens’ zone his focus fluctuated.
 Hannah thrives when it’s helter-skelter, rebounding, running, blocking shots.
 Has some feet on him which bodes well for more height.
 Good looking free throw form and touch.
 Jovaughn has a nice fit in his coach Pete Trammell, it will be fun to watch his game grow.

-Javel Lewis 6-7 Sr Grand Ledge: The kind of prospect that the GLIAC hopes doesn’t flash in the right place at the right time in July.
+Javel Lewis 6-7 Sr Grand Ledge: When it’s clicking looks like possible GLIAC guy.
+But game just doesn’t seem to come naturally to him..
 He passes well with his back to basket.
 Pretty strong backing down.
 Elevated well off two feet around the rim and gets up there very quickly.

 Jayshawn Moore 6-4 Jr Ferndale: He, senior guard Tariq Shepherd and soph point guard Simon Wheeler are major additions to Ferndale, following coach Juan Rickman from East English Village.
 Moore looked like a top 5 prospect in 2020.
 His on ball skills are improving.
 Looks more confident in lead role.
 He’s shown in the past he can be a really good role player, but he is now showing that he can step into a lead role and excel.
 Comfortable finishing with his left.
 Drove and kicked to shooters.
 Shot goes in but needs more consistency and to get it quicker.
 Tons of upside because of great length and intriguing frame.
 Could still be growing.
 Looks like Rickman’s next high-major guard recruit.